aimeos/aimeos-typo3-dist/README.md

 ./vendor/bin/typo3 extension:activate aimeos_dist
 ```

-Now, your Aimeos installation is complete and you can check the frontend and log into
+Now your Aimeos installation is complete and you can check the frontend and log into
 the TYPO3 backend.

+## Things to take care of

+- Check that the User folder (where the customers are saved to uon creating an account for each of them) has a website group.
+Each customer needs to assigned to that website group, otherwise they won't be able to log in.
+The usergroup must also be assigned to Aimeos -> Groups.
+- Any restricted pages must have that very website group assigned (See tab "Access").
+- On the root page (id = 0), create 2 backend user groups for administrators: admin and editor.

 ## License